 Understanding Coastal Erosion

 Coastlines are dynamic ecosystems that transform naturally through the processes of erosion, sediment transport and deposition.
 Erosion describes sediment movement caused by the forces of water and wind.
-It’s a natural process that maintains ecosystems like beaches, salt marshes and estuaries, but also changes your coastal landscape.
+It’s a natural and necessary process that maintains ecosystems like beaches, salt marshes and estuaries, but also changes your coastal landscape.